Tymski/MinesweeperAdventure/README.md

 # Minesweeper but you walk on the board

-This is a classic Minesweeper, but instead of clicking on the board to reveal tiles, you walk on the board to reveal the tiles.
+This is a classic Minesweeper's variant - instead of clicking on the board to reveal tiles, you walk as a character on the board to reveal the tiles.

 The goal is also different - you need to traverse from the bottom to the top of the board, instead of revealing the whole board.
+Go safely through the minefield.

-# Play now!
+## Play now!
 On desktop or mobile

 https://tymski.github.io/MinesweeperAdventure

 ## Keyboard controls

-- Arrow keys: movement
+* Arrow keys: movement.
+You can move only in four directions.
-- Q, W, E, A, D, Z, X, C - placing flags
+* Q, W, E, A, D, Z, X, C: placing and removing flags.
+You can place flags in 8 directions
+* Space: Reveal surrounding tiles without flags.

+## Progression

+When you win, the size od the board grows, when you lose it shrinks.
+Try to increase the board as much as you can!

+## Difficulty

+You can choose from Easy, Medium, and Hard.
+The harder the difficulty, the more mines are present on the board.

 ## Design and AI